 Unless you live in a big city like NYC, Chicago or San Francisco, you need a car to travel pretty much anywhere in the US.
 Americans are used to driving every day and therefore visitors have to adapt.
-But what if you can’t drive or don’t have a credit car needed to rent a car?
+But what if you can’t drive, are too young, or don’t have a credit car needed to rent a car?
 Is it possible to travel to California without a car?